- Students are familiar with common security practices, vulnerabilities and resources

 - If someone encrypts something with your public key (anyone can, it’s public), they know only you can decrypt it, because you hold the companion private key

 - If you encrypt something with your private key, and then encrypt that with someone else’s public key, then they can decrypt the message with their private key, and then use your public key to confirm that the message really came from you, and hasn’t been tampered with.

 Rarely have I ever manually used these keys.
 I’ve only ever used them with other software that does the necessary encrypting and decrypting for me.
 I just think the idea is really cool.

 - PGP (Pretty Good Privacy)

 There’s really two concepts I want to cover here:

-- Sequential ID numbers can be a security risk
+- Sequential ID numbers (the types of IDs you’ve been using this whole time) can be a security risk

 - UUIDs are a common replacement for sequential IDs